 5. Enthusiastic Word-of-Mouth Marketing.

 But to recap the benefits without the seeds is what many would call a fool’s errand.
-To rev the community engine to a surge, Amplitude faced a couple of challenges in terms of:
+To rev the community engine to a surge, they faced a couple of challenges in terms of:

 1. Customer Community Location

 By choosing the perfect place to build a community marketing effort, a brand is more likely to drive participation.
 For example, a community of teenagers would be drawn to a Facebook or Twitter based community.
 A group of programmers may be more willing to participate in a coding forum.

 It’s important to decide on what their customers would want to gain from this interaction.
 For example, would this be a community to receive troubleshooting advice, special offers, share stories with other loyalists, or a combination of them all?

 At the end of the day, community marketing campaigns rank among the best ways for a company to develop what’s known as a Brand Voice.
 Why?
 Simply because, communication within a company is two-sided, the brand has numerous opportunities to interact with customers.